 To build a segment of people who have interacted with a specific campaign, change exists to is, and then choose the campaign you'd like to target in the next field.
 This will limit the segment audience to only people whose cookie you've captured that have either seen or clicked on any ad in that campaign.
 You can stack similar filters to combine specific campaigns into a single segment.

-To further filter by only the people who clicked on an ad in that campaign, use the variable called Impression Flavor.
-This can distinguish between the type, or flavor, of interaction your prospects had with your campaign.
+To further filter by only the people who clicked on an ad in that campaign, use the variable called Activity Type.
+This can distinguish between the type of interaction your prospects had with your campaign.
 This example also adds a rule to the segment to ensure that everyone in this segment not only saw that specific campaign, but also clicked on it.

-Combining various campaigns and impression flavors into a single segment is possible.
+Combining various campaigns and activity types into a single segment is possible.
 This is where you can really get creative.
 Take note of the gauge on the right side that updates the number of people being captured within your filters as you change them.

 One useful attribute-based segment is what we call a Super Users segment.
 These are the people engaging most with your website and its content, and can be filtered by the number of times they've been seen on your site.
 To discover their data and save them as a targeted audience, you will use the Times Seen variable.
 Begin as usual, by choosing your date range and clicking + Add Filter.
 Now select Times Seen.
 This variable filters by the number of times people have visited your website.